Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 During a team's turn each of its members may act in whatever order they choose until each member has acted once.
 Then the active team decides which team goes next.
 A team may not be chosen this way again until all teams have acted once.

-To act, a character has three choices, either attack an opponent to inflict stress upon and damage their morale, try to gain an advantage just like you would during positioning, or surrender.
+To act, a character has three choices, either pursue their goal, try to gain an advantage, or surrender.

-## Attacking
+## Pursuing your Goal

+To pursue your goal, test the relevant skill with any attribute (you may test as a group).
+In most cases this will be some form of attacking.

 To attack, test the relevant skill with any attribute against an opponent of your choice.
 You may attack as a group.